 Carsharing is designed to replace car ownership for people who do not need to drive to work every day, and to significantly reduce congestion and greenhouse gas emissions.
 Car sharing is a service that provides 24/7 self-serve access to a network of vehicles stationed around your city (and increasingly, cities world-wide), which can be reserved by the hour or day via smart phones, Internet and call centres.

 This amazing green business idea works because people save money, and lose the hassles of ownership, yet still have the beneficts of access to a car when they need one.

 Car Sharing pilot projects like Witkar began as early as the 1960's and 1970's, but modern car sharing programs launched in 1987 in Switzerland and later in 1988 in Germany, and came to North America via Quebec City in 1994.
 [The first successful car share in the USA, Portland Oregon's CarSharing-PDX, launched in 1998.]

-Carsharing membership has grown tremendously over the past 15 years - since it launched in North America in Quebec City in 1994 - and the industry has recently attracted significant commercial attention.
-Take a look at a decade of carsharing growth:
+Carsharing membership has grown tremendously over the past 20 years - since it launched in North America in Quebec City in 1994 - and the industry has recently attracted significant commercial attention.
+Take a look at the first 15 years of carsharing growth in North America: